edejesus196/Chest_X-Ray_Images/README.md

 ### Data and model preparation in 5 major steps:

-1. **Preprocessing** Import and scale training, validation and testing batches of x ray images.
+1. **Preprocessing -** Import and scale training, validation and testing batches of x ray images.
-2. **Modeling** Create several convolutional models with different hidden neurons and layers.
+2. **Modeling -** Create several convolutional models with different hidden neurons and layers.
-3. **Training** Train the different models on the training batch.
+3. **Training -** Train the different models on the training batch.
-4. **Evaluating** Evaluate the model on the validation and test batches using the Adam optimizer, binary cross-entropy loss function, and the accuracy metric.
+4. **Evaluating -** Evaluate the model on the validation and test batches using the Adam optimizer, binary cross-entropy loss function, and the accuracy metric.
 I also evaluate the models using the recall metric.
-5. **Tunning** Experiment with different numbers of hidden neurons and layers and compare results.
+5. **Tunning -** Experiment with different numbers of hidden neurons and layers and compare results.

 ## Results